dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 ## Building the JED files:

-The PLD logic required for the [ATF22V10](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0735.pdf) chip.
+Some modules, use Programmable Logic Device chips (PLD) - in particular there are 2 types used across various MSX modules.
+The [ATF22V10](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0735.pdf) chip and variants of [ATF16V8x](https://ww1.microchip.com/downloads/en/devicedoc/atmel-0425-pld-atf16v8c-datasheet.pdf).

-For building the `memory.jed` files, you need to have [Wincupl](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) to compile the PLD logic (Windows or wine).
+Microchip's [Wincupl](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) is used to compile PLD to JED files.
+The JED files can then be, using a programmer such as the [TL866II Plus from XGecu](http://www.xgecu.com/en/) flashed/programmed into the chips.

-You will also need a programmer to code the chip -- I have used the [TL866II Plus from XGecu](http://www.xgecu.com/en/).
-Make sure you select the IC type of `ATF22V10C(UES)` to ensure all fuses are applied.
+> For the ATF22V10C PLDS, make sure you select the IC type of `ATF22V10C(UES)` to ensure all fuses are applied.
+For the ATF16V8x chips, make sure you choose the correct version (ATF16V8B or ATF16V8C).
+I found out the hard way that other ATF22V10C types listed will for the most part work - but a few fuses will not be applied, and your CPLD will be slightly wrong

-> I found out the hard way that other ATF22V10C types listed will for the most part work - but a few fuses will not be applied, and your CPLD will be slightly wrong
+You can use the `build-jed.bat` to assist with compiling the PLD files.

 `build-jed.bat <filename without extension>`